JoshDiDuca/CodeSourceGenerator/README.md

-# Dynaimc Code Source Generator
+# Dynamic Code Source Generator

 Dynamic code source generator is a library which allows you to generate source files pre compilation.
 The aim of this project is so it can be used for generating any type of source file easily from a template, whether it be typescript, html, javascript or even documentation.